old-raspberryeuphoria/test-madkudu/README.md

 # The user interface must include the following:

 - A table to view every antelopes on the main page.
 The table must display the name, the continent, the weight, the height, the hornes, and a picture of every antelope.
-- A graphical chart to show the data [WIP]
+- A graphical chart to show the data
 - A way to change representation for the graphical chart
 - A way to export the data as a .csv file